Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 • Get the contact information for everyone at the scene or who witnessed the incident.
 If the accident occurred at a public pool, request that an incident report be filed with management.
 Take photos of the deck and pool area where the incident occurred, including any potentially faulty equipment that may have contributed to the accident.
 Consider filing a police report, especially in cases of wrongful death or gross negligence by the pool operator.

 • Contact an experienced swimming pool drowning attorney.
 Ensure you have all the above documents available to better inform your attorney of the facts and the strength of your evidence.
 Only talk to insurance company representatives with your attorney present.
 The Dominguez Firm brings decades of personal injury litigation experience to the negotiating table.
-It can help you build a strong legal claim as well as help you navigate the complex claims process.
+It can help you build a strong legal claim and navigate the complex claims process.

 What happens if a family member or friend gets hurt or drowns?